 The Wing-Surfer was developed by legendary Hawaiian windsurfer Robby Naish and is built like a kiteboarding sail using a Quad-Tex canopy and Teijin Dacron leading edge.

-The 4m2 sail inflates quickly to provide enough power for light breeze cruising on a paddleboard or get a foil board airborne in mid teen winds.
+The 4m2 sail inflates quickly to provide enough power for light breeze cruising on a paddleboard or get a wing-foil airborne in mid teen winds.
 We asked local kitesurf tester Rich Boughton for his thoughts having tested the prototypes in Tarifa:

 “What the Naish Wing Surfer offers in spades is pure simplicity and practicality.
 For seasoned wind sports enthusiasts from both the kite or windsurf disciplines, it’s a refreshingly straightforward affair with a fast learning curve.

 “Pump it up, hop on the board, point it downwind and with a quick pump of the sail you’re off and cruising.
 It feels a little awkward at first, but once you learn how to handle the wing and keep the tip out of the water it becomes plain sailing.

 “From a ground-up perspective, anyone who’s competent on a paddleboard could pick this up with basic instruction.
 You can also rig it exceptionally easily from the back of a yacht (where kites can be downright mischievous).

 As the mist rose off the water’s surface in the picturesque harbour of Morges on the north bank of Lake…

 Yachting World readers can be found all over the globe, some chilling out in the Med and the Caribbean, others…